NREL's employment policies reflect our commitment to providing a safe and nondiscriminatory workplace in accordance with federal and state laws.

 Also learn about our diversity, equity, and inclusion practices.

-NREL is committed to a drug-free workplace and complies with federal laws prohibiting the possession and use of illegal drugs.
+NREL is committed to maintaining a drug-free workplace in accordance with the federal Drug-Free Workplace Act and complies with federal laws prohibiting the possession and use of illegal drugs.
+Under federal law, marijuana remains an illegal drug.

 If you require a reasonable accommodation to apply for an NREL position, please email our People Services team with the following information: